pfmc-assessments/copper_rockfish_2023/documents/nca/north.md

 # Executive summary{-}

 ## Stock{-}

-This assessment reports the status of copper rockfish (_Sebastes caurinus_) off the California North of Pt.
-Conception U.S. West coast using data through 2022.
+This assessment reports the status of copper rockfish (*Sebastes caurinus*) off the California coast in U.S. waters, using data through 2022.
+The copper rockfish stock was assessed using two sub-area models that captured distinct inter-stock dynamics split north and south of Point Conception.
+The estimated dynamics for each assessed sub-area is described here along with the combined stock status for the California stock.
+This assessment does not account for populations located in Mexico waters or other areas off the U.S. coast and assumes that these southern and northern populations do not contribute to the population being assessed here.

 ## Catches{-}